 ABC Covers Mending Kids’ Hometown Mission

-Dr. Panossian serves on the Board of Directors for Mending Kids, an LA-based organization that arranges life-changing surgery for kids all over the world.
-The Hometown Mission is aimed at helping kids here at home who’s parents cannot afford the types of reconstructive surgeries they need.
+The Mending Kids Hometown Mission is aimed at helping kids here in Los Angeles who’s parents cannot afford the types of reconstructive surgeries they need.

 Treasure suffers from a condition called lymphatic malformation.
-Although the malformation can occur anywhere in the body, it has infiltrated her tongue and has caused significant problems in her young life.
 Dr. Panossian excised a large portion of the malformation and reconstructed the tongue.
 Treasure is now a healthy and happy child.

 Smiling Inside, Hoping You Will See

 Kiana Deane was born with paralysis of one side of her face.
-Through a complex and unique two-stage surgery using a nerve from her leg (cross face nerve graft) and a muscle from her thigh (gracilis muscle), she eventually gained greater control and smiling ability.
+Dr. Panossian performs a complex two-stage smile reanimation surgery using a nerve from her leg and a muscle from her thigh.

 Children of War Foundation